 Remember those '80s horror paperbacks that tantalized with terrifying covers, then disappointed with incomprehensible plots?
 Lisa Tuttle is the antidote to that.
 She’s everything you hoped mass-market horror could be, in fact.
 Her novels, beginning with 1983's Familiar Spirit, are disturbing, creative, and most importantly, well written.
 Tuttle got her start collaborating with George R.R.
 Martin on the science fiction novel Windhaven before emerging as an important voice in '80s horror fiction with works like Familiar Spirit, Gabriel, and the short story collection A Nest of Nightmares.
 She’s also written fantasy, young adult fiction, and nonfiction—in 1986, she even published the reference book Encyclopedia of Feminism.

 Tananarive Due isn’t just one of the best contemporary horror writers around, she’s also one of the coolest.
 Back in the mid-1990s, when she was still an up-and-coming young author, Due attended a literary festival and somehow ended up onstage, in a rock band, with Stephen King.
 She then proceeded to get King to write a blurb for her second novel, My Soul to Keep (he called it an "eerie epic").
 Nowadays, Due is an accomplished scholar and short story writer in addition to being a novelist.
 Her works include the African Immortals series, the haunted house novel The Good House, and Ghost Summer, a collection of short stories that somehow manages to be both nightmare-inducing and extremely moving.
-She is currently teaching a course at UCLA inspired by Jordan Peele’s 2017 horror movie Get Out called "The Sunken Place: Racism, Survival, and Black Horror Aesthetic."
+She is even taught a course at UCLA inspired by Jordan Peele’s 2017 horror movie Get Out called "The Sunken Place: Racism, Survival, and Black Horror Aesthetic."